-Popular single layer name in Germany.
+Popular single-layer name in Germany.
 The first part of the name is derived from the fertility of this animal and its frequent occurrence in the vineyards.
-The second part comes from the Middle High German word "spring / jump" and means source, as those in vineyards are often found.
+The second part comes from the Middle High German word "spring / sprung" and means source, such as are often found in vineyards.

-The south-facing vineyards with up to 60% slope cover 130 hectares of vineyards of heavy clay soils with slight deposits of sand and openly exposed iron ore-bearing rocks.
-Privileged is the section "Löwenberg".
-Mainly will be here Riesling, as well as Pinot Blanc ( Pinot Blanc ), Pinot Gris ( Pinot Gris ), Pinot Noir ( Pinot Noir ) and Dornfelder grown.
-Shares in the situation have for example the wineries Cistercian winery Michel.
+The south-facing vineyards with up to 60% slope cover 130 hectares of vineyards made of heavy clay soils with light sand deposits and exposed iron ore rock.
+The section "Löwenberg" is considered privileged.
+Mainly here Riesling, as well as Pinot Blanc ( Pinot Blanc ), Pinot Gris ( Pinot gris ), Pinot Noir ( Pinot Noir ) and Dornfelder grown.
+The vineyards, for example, have a share in the situation Cistercian winery Michel.
 Dackermann.
 Dreissigacker.
 Erbeldinger.
 Horny Helmut.
 Geil - Römerhof.
 Meiser Frank.
-Economist Johann Geil I. Erben.
+Economics Council of Johann Geil I. Heirs.
 Weinreich and Winter Stefan,

-The name derives from the fact that previously allegedly the individual fields in this location were just so big that a rabbit could jump over it.
-Supposedly has a wine of the famous century wine 1811 the poet prince Johann Wolfgang von Goethe (1749-1832) inspired his famous work "West-Eastern Divan".
-By the Land Consolidation In the 1970s, a good deal of land has been added that can not keep up with the quality of the original core location.
+The name derives from the fact that in the past the individual fields in this location were supposedly only so large that a rabbit could jump over them.
+Supposedly has a wine of the famous century wine 1811 the poet prince Johann Wolfgang von Goethe (1749-1832) for his famous work "West-Eastern Divan".
+Through the Land Consolidation In the 1970s, a large proportion of space was added that cannot keep up with the quality of the original core location.